You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Understanding the High Cost of Cancer Treatment

-Cancer treatment can be a significant financial burden for many patients and their families.
+Cancer treatment can be a significant financial burden for patients and their families.
 One of the most effective treatments for various types of cancer is Keytruda, a medication developed by Merck & Co.
-However, the cost of Keytruda can be prohibitively expensive, leaving many patients wondering if their insurance will cover the cost.
+However, the cost of Keytruda can be prohibitively expensive, leaving many wondering whether insurance will cover the cost.

 What is Keytruda?

-Keytruda, also known as pembrolizumab, is a programmed death receptor-1 (PD-1) inhibitor used to treat various types of cancer, including melanoma, lung cancer, kidney cancer, and classical Hodgkin lymphoma.
-It works by blocking the PD-1 protein on immune cells, allowing them to recognize and attack cancer cells more effectively.
+Keytruda, also known as pembrolizumab, is a programmed death receptor-1 (PD-1) inhibitor used to treat various types of cancer, including melanoma, lung cancer, kidney cancer, and head and neck cancer.
+It works by boosting the body's immune system to attack cancer cells.

 The High Cost of Keytruda